-Lower White Salmon Wild & Scenic
+Lower White Salmon Wild & Scenic River

 The Management Plan for the Lower White Salmon Wild and Scenic River (BZ Corners to the bridge at the old Northwestern Lake) was completed and approved in November 1991.
 The Plan was developed over a three-year period with intense involvement of federal, state, county, and private landowners.
 The Plan was crafted to meet the intent of the Wild and Scenic Rivers Act (WSRA).
 (One can read the specific provisions of Section II here.)